lrahbek/cds-lang-assignments/cds-lang-assignment-3/README.md

 # Assignment 3 - Query expansion with word embeddings
+**Language Analytics, Cultural Data Science** *22/03/2024*

+Laura Givskov Rahbek

+## Description

+## Data

+The data used can be found here: https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs, and is a corpus of 57,650 English-language songs.
+For each song, the artist, the title, a link and the lyrics are included.

+# Assignment 3 - Query expansion with word embeddings

 Have you ever wondered which of your favourite pop stars sing most about "love"?
 I bet you have.